lairtonb/kafka-tools/src/KafkaTools/README.md

+## Apache Kafka Notes

+- We currently only support JSON messages.
+Support for Avro and Protobuf is planned.
+- We check the Kafka messages for the presence of the Confluent Schema Registry framing bytes and discard them.

-## Confluent Schema Registry Framing
+### Confluent Schema Registry Framing

 Confluent Schema Registry framing is a protocol used by the Confluent Schema Registry to encapsulate Avro-encoded messages for schema evolution and compatibility.
 It provides a way to serialize and deserialize Avro-encoded data with schema information, enabling consumers and producers to handle data in a consistent and compatible manner.